 How to Make a Business Report Reader-Friendly

 Business reports are documents used to communicate information.
-They should be written in a way which is easy for the reader to understand.
-The style, language, grammar and structure need to be clear and concise.
+They should be written in a way that is easy for the reader to understand.
+The style, language, grammar, and structure need to be clear and concise.

 Here are some ways to make a report ‘reader-friendly’:

-- Using a consistent font scheme which is easy to read
+- Using a consistent font scheme that is easy to read

 - Use of abbreviations and acronyms